varnish/Varnish-Book/varnish_book.rst

 VTC
 ...

-.. bookmark: explain that this test is not the same in libvmod-example.
+..
+TODO: explain that this test is not the same in libvmod-example.
 .. before passing to cowsay, write an exercise for the student to run the varnish test for libvmod-example.

 **helloworldtest.vtc**::